13TRIS/13TRIS/docs/SRS.md

 #### 3.3.1 Availability
 The server shall be available 95% of the time.
 This also means we have to figure out the "rush hours" of our app because the downtime of the server is only tolerable when as few as possible players want to use the app.
+Availablity is very important especially in a game where server downtime or "lags" can be very frustrating to the player.

 #### 3.3.2 Defect Rate
 Our goal is that we have no loss of any data.
 This is important so that the game sessions can carry on, even after a downtime of the server.